OofMountain/OofMountain/README.md

-Hello, I use this account for personal projects only.
+This account is used only for personal projects.